 One of the things that sets Upwork apart from sites like Textbroker is that freelancers have the right to charge what they deem is necessary to complete a job so it's possible to earn more money on this platform.
 The process works like this:

 - A client posts a job on the platform.

-- A freelancer finds the job posting, submits a cover letter, and sets a price for the job.
+- A freelancer finds the job posting, submits a cover letter (check out our article on cover letter generators), and sets a price for the job.

 - The client has the opportunity to interview the freelancer and negotiate the rate.

 - Create the contract, and the job begins.